top of page

 The Yo-Yo Meets the Clickbait of the Week

 So was this week's rally "a crazy fringe," dramatizing its weirdness and in the process possibly doing Trump more harm than good?
 Conversely was it a paradigmatic part of a powerful rising trend-- something to be hyped to max by the right on one side, while blown up into a maximum boogey-man on the other?
-Am I dangerously normalizing their threat or were they "pre-normalized" so that we should learn not to feed it more clicks?
+Am I dangerously normalizing their threat or were they "pre-normalized" so that we should learn not to feed them more of our clicks?

 Let the Number Spinning Begin!